-For each of the three pillars, a different scoreboard was created to breakdown the results into their main components (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
-The components are evaluated on a scale from one to four, where one means a lower level of implementation, while 4 means a higher level of implementation.
-The graph below shows the result of the first EIF Monitoring Mechanism data collection for Croatia in 2019.
-It is possible to notice an overall good performance of the country, with particularly positive results within the second scoreboard (Interoperability layers).
-The areas of improvements are related to the principle of security and privacy and technological neutrality and data portability.
+For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
+The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and 4 means a higher level of implementation.
+The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for Croatia in 2020.